 Indexing | Supports indexing on any document field | Supports indexing, primarily on table columns |

-Use Cases | Suitable for large sets of data with high write loads, flexible schema requirements like big data, content management, and real-time analytics | Ideal for applications requiring complex queries, transactions, and strong data integrity, like financial systems and other business applications |
+Use Cases | Flexible schema, big data, content management, real-time analytics | Complex queries, strong data integrity, financial & business apps |

 Consistency Model | Eventual consistency (stronger consistency in recent versions) | Strong consistency |

-Server Architecture | Designed for distributed environments, easy to add more servers | Typically runs on a single server or a master-slave configuration; complex clustering can be configured |
+Server Architecture | Distributed environments, easy to add more servers | Single server/master-slave; clustering possible but complex |

 Conclusion